An extraordinary trekking in Nepal filled with picturesque villages, amazing glacial lakes and spectacular Himalayan vistas next to Kathmandu Valley!

 Tips for guide, porters, drivers, local staff etc.

 Any expenses incurred in emergency evacuation/rescue due to any unforeseen reasons

 Any other services other than mentioned under “Price Includes”

 You will be greeted by a panoramic view of snow-capped mountain peaks sprawling down below once you fly in the sky of Kathmandu.
 A representative and driver from our office will meet you at the airport and escort you to your hotel.
 The representative will help you check into your designated hotel.
 At the hotel you will be briefed about your daily activities.

 Kathmandu is the historical and cultural heart of Nepal and has been a popular destination for tourists ever since Nepal opened its doors to visitors.
 The city presents a wonderful mix of Hinduism, Tibetan Buddhism and Western influence.
-There will be a guided tour to Boudhnath, the largest Buddhist stupa in Nepal and after that to Pashupatinath, the most popular Hindu shrine dedicated to Lord Shiva.
-We take a tour to Patan also called as Lalitpur (the City of Artisans), which is 5km away from Kathmandu.
-We walk through Patan Durbar Square, and delight in the architectural wonders of Malla era.
-Mahaboudha Temple, Kumbeshwor Temple, Krishna Temple and Golden Temple are the major attractions at the square.
-Overnight at hotel.
+There will be a guided tour to UNESCO World Heritage Sites Boudhnath, the largest Buddhist stupa in Nepal and after that to Pashupatinath, the most popular Hindu shrine dedicated to Lord Shiva.
+You take a tour to Patan also called as Lalitpur (the City of Artisans), which is 5km away from Kathmandu.
+You walk through Patan Durbar Square, and delight in the architectural wonders of Malla era.
+Mahaboudha Temple, Kumbeshwor Temple, Krishna Temple and Golden Temple are the major attractions at the square..

 Trek to Lama Hotel (2470m) – approx. 5/6hrs